-Few things spark more excitement for children and adults as well than going to a Disney World theme park.
-There is something so completely magical about the entire experience that just speaks to me, especially now as a mom.
-When we started planning our vacation, I read all the articles and researched as much as I could before finalizing our itinerary, but honestly after experiencing it, I would have changed and added a couple things during our trip to make the process of experiencing Disney World with a toddler run more smoothly.
+Few things spark more excitement for children and adults than going to a Disney World theme park.
+There is something so utterly magical about the entire experience that speaks to me, especially now as a mom.
+When we started planning our vacation, I read all the articles and researched as much as possible before finalizing our itinerary.
+Still, honestly, after experiencing it, I would have changed and added a couple of things during our trip to make the process of experiencing Disney World with a toddler run more smoothly.

 When I have visited the parks in the past, I have planned almost every moment and tried to squeeze as much fun and as many experiences out of each day as possible.
 This is NOT a good idea when you have a toddler with you!
 Planning lots of free time will minimize meltdowns in the parks.
-If you plan to stay on a Disney resort you will have a free and convenient shuttle to and from your hotel.
+If you plan to stay at a Disney resort, you will have a free and convenient shuttle to and from your hotel.
 Utilize this perk to head back to your resort mid-day for a nap and some lunch.
 Allowing your child this short break will ultimately make the entire day run much more smoothly.
-Each of the parks are incredibly over the top with all things sensory, this is what makes them so incredible!
-However it can be overwhelming to some children in large doses, so schedule in some free time, and check out those amazing pools.
+Each of the parks is incredibly over the top with all things sensory, which makes them so incredible!
+However, it can be overwhelming to some children in large doses, so schedule some free time and check out those fantastic pools.

-We focused mostly on experiences while we were there.
+We mainly focused on experiences while we were there.
 Our toddler was too little for many of the rides, but she enjoyed the kid’s area a lot.
-It also has a small splash pad in the Magic Kingdom park, so remember to bring a swim suit, or change of clothes with you into the park.
+It also has a small splash pad in the Magic Kingdom park, so remember to bring a swimsuit or change of clothes with you into the park.
 Meet and greets with the characters, shows, and plays were popular with her age group.

-Story time with Belle in Magic Kingdom is another great experience for toddlers.
-You can also request a button for your child if it is their first visit, or birthday, or special event and often your child will receive special treatment or recognition.
+Storytime with Belle in Magic Kingdom is another great experience for toddlers.
+You can also request a button for your child if it is their first visit, birthday, or special event, and often your child will receive special treatment or recognition.
 It’s just another way Disney World goes above and beyond.

-Some family rides you may want to avoid in Magic Kingdom would include Pirates of the Caribbean, and Aladdin’s magic carpets.
-Although these rides are for families, and toddlers are allowed to ride, in my experience Pirates of the Caribbean has moments of complete darkness, and is not very age appropriate, and Aladdin’s carpet ride was not very secure.
-My daughter is small for her age, and would have easily fallen out if not for me holding her in, even with her seat bar.
+Some family rides you may want to avoid in Magic Kingdom include Pirates of the Caribbean and Aladdin’s magic carpets.
+Although these rides are for families, and toddlers are allowed to ride, in my experience, Pirates of the Caribbean has moments of complete darkness and is not very age-appropriate, and Aladdin’s carpet ride was not very secure.
+My daughter is small for her age and would have easily fallen out if not for me holding her in, even with her seat bar.

-Some other attractions that are great for toddlers include T-rex Café in Disney Springs as well as the shops there, Bibbidi Bobbidi Boutique is located in Disney springs, as well as Magic Kingdom, but is only available to kids 3 and up.
+Other great attractions for toddlers include T-rex Café in Disney Springs and the shops there, Bibbidi Bobbidi Boutique located in Disney Springs, and Magic Kingdom, but is only available to kids three and up.
 Also, the incredible Frozen ride at Epcot is worth seeing with your tot.